 Our Instructors

-Sarah Leighton has been a full time coach and co-owner/operator of Ultimate Fitness Gyms since 2005.
-Ultimate Fitness Gyms is made up of two training facilities in Arnprior and Renfrew.
-Sarah enjoys working with a wide range of clients from professional athletes to general fitness goers, and individuals in all age groups.
+Sarah Leighton has been a full time coach and owner/operator of Ultimate Fitness Gyms since it’s establishment in 2005.
+Sarah enjoys working with a wide range of clients from athletes to general fitness goers, and individuals in all age groups.
+Aside from her work as a two business entrepreneur, Sarah has a young daughter and is familiar with the challenges of work/gym/life balance.

 Having competed in a variety of sports including ringette, hockey, rugby, baseball/softball, and soccer at all stages of life, Sarah respects the demands of competitive and recreational sports alike.
 She believes in hard work, a philosophy which many of her clients/athletes can attest to.
 Whether they’re looking to become more competitive, or stay healthy and in shape, Sarah is always there to hold them accountable to their individual needs and goals.

-Sarah has been competing in powerlifting since 2008 in both equipped & unequipped, totalling more than 35 competitions across different federations.
+Sarah’s first powerlifting competition was in 2008.
+In her 12 years competing both equipped and unequipped, she totalled more than 35 competitions across different federations.
 Her first National title was the 2011 CPU Open National Championships in Charlottetown, PEI.
 8 years later in 2019, she would win her second National title, this time in the Masters 1 category, securing Best Female Master lifter in the process.

 Sarah first hit the World stage representing Team Canada at the 2010 Arnold Sports Festival.
 Competing also at the 2011, 2012, 2014, and 2019 IPF World Championships where her best placing was 4th in the equipped division, and most recently 3rd in the unequipped Masters division.
 She also competed at the 2015 Commonwealth Championship in Richmond, BC claiming a Silver medal .
 Sarah’s most memorable competition was the 2013 Commonwealth Championships in Auckland, NZ where she went 9 for 9 taking first place in the 72kg category and the Best Overall Female lifter award.